rishvish/DImodelsVis/README.md

 species on the predicted response.
 It can be seen that for all communities increasing `p2` results in a decrease in the predicted response while increasing `p3` has a positive effect on the predicted response.
-Run `?visualise_effects` or see the associated [vignette]() for more information on creating and customising the plot.
+Run `?visualise_effects` or see the associated [vignette](coming_soon.html) for more information on creating and customising the plot.

 #### Simplex path

 The concept used in `visualise_effects` can be extended to look at the change in the predicted response as we move in a straight line between any two points within the simplex space.
+The interpolation constant (shown on the X-axis) is a number between 0 and 1 identifying points along the straight line between the start and end points.
 We can even traverse a path comprising of multiple points within the simplex and see the change in the predicted response.
 In this example we show the change in the response as we move from the centroid mixture to the monoculture of each of the four species.

 ``` r
 simplex_path(model = mod_FG,